 INDOT maintains more than 60,000 acres of medians and roadsides along Indiana’s roadways and strives to balance safety, costs, environmental protection, and aesthetics when maintaining roadside vegetation.
 INDOT’s vegetation management focuses on improving safety along highways by maintaining vegetation at a safe height for driver visibility.
 Vegetation management practices also preserve natural wildlife habitat and plants, control or remove non-native and noxious plants, and improve the overall look of roadside rights-of-way, promoting greener crossroads.

-INDOT performs mowing cycles in order to maximize sight, safety and vegetation management.
-As a cost saving measure, INDOT does not perform mowing as a means of beautification.
+INDOT performs mowing cycles in order to maximize sight, safety and vegetation management, not for aesthetics or beautification.

-By closely monitoring the growth of grass and vegetation, INDOT crews schedule mowing cycles based on geographic location and weather.
+By closely monitoring the growth of grass and vegetation, INDOT schedules mowing cycles based on geographic location and weather.
 Correctly timed mowing cycles positively impact the regrowth of vegetation and can reduce the need for additional mowing.

-INDOT has increased the number of mowing cycles in state-maintained roadside areas across the state.
+INDOT has increased the number of mowing cycles in state-maintained roadsides across the state.